Domains

 Create Domain

-Two Account Managers are available for use in LiveForms.
+Three Account Managers are available for use in LiveForms.
 DBS Account Manager is used when you wish to manage all users and roles from within the LiveForms system.
 The LDAP Account Manager is used when you wish to integrate LiveForms authentication and security with an existing LDAP system.
+Entra provides a similar account manager to LDAP, with the primary difference being that it is a cloud service.

 Editing Properties

 Clicking the “Edit” button will display a pop-up with the Name, Description, and Account Manager of the Domain.
-Clicking the “Cancel” button will cancel the process and return you to the Domain list, while clicking the “Save” button here will save the selected Domain.
+Clicking the “Cancel” button will cancel the process and return you to the Domain list, while clicking the “Save” button here will save the fields’ values.

 Deleting